Secured versus unsecured business loans, what is the best option?

 To take a secured loan you need collateral.
 The collateral makes it easier for the lender to give you higher amounts due to lower risk.
 Most asset-based financing will require collateral for instance car loans, housing loans amongst others.

-Understanding unsecured loans.
+Understanding unsecured business loans

 If you do not have a good credit history, the lender may not approve your application.
 The lender can also obtain a judgment against you when you file for bankruptcy to stop the court from discharging your loan.